brettchalupa/werds/README.md

 ## Intention

-A learning exercise in building `wc`-esque program in Rust.
+A learning exercise in building a `wc`-esque program in Rust.

 ## Usage